arkil/News_Text_Clustering/README.md

 Input data (provided as training data) consists of 8580 text records in sparse format.

-Cluster the data such that you obtain > 100 clusters using an off-the-shelf clustering method (e.g., K-means).
+Cluster the data to obtain > 100 clusters using K-Means.

 A variation of the DBSCAN clustering algorithm that takes as input clusters, rather than individual points.
 Compute inter-cluster distances to identify which points